 Start over from Scratch:

 Do you remember the first time you two shared a meal?
 The first time you ever danced or looked into each other’s eyes knowing that they were the one?
 Most marriages forget the simple moments and love they share together.
-These memories are the foundations with which the entire relationship lies on and if you are struggling with your love life then their is a book named Obsession Phrases which you can buy online and before that you must have a go through the reviews on Obsession Phrases.
+These memories are the foundations with which the entire relationship lies on.
+If you are struggling with your love life then their is a book named Obsession Phrases which you can buy online and you can always give a read to the reviews on Obsession Phrases.

 Both of you therefore need to have a fresh start.
 After having bickered and fought for weeks, it’s time to give that old dress a try.
 Take out the wedding albums and reminisce over the important moments you two shared together.
 Take some time off of work and show each other what really matters.
 The simple and small gestures are all you need to restart that spark in your relationship.

 Go on a vacation together.
 The two of you spending time in hearing each other out outside of the confinement of your home can do wonders together.
 Exciting places like a remote beach off of the pacific or an amusement park or even a safari can allow for a brand new start.
 You will see the positive change that takes over both of you as you revert back to that state where you fell for them in the first place.

 Often time’s people forget that just like them, other people have flaws as well.
 They have scars, things they are afraid of and even trigger points that bring back past memories.
 When you get to know someone, you realize how delicate their situations are.
 You start to empathize with them and understand that they are just as imperfect as you.